 - 19.1 Day before on track running - a) All drivers must be available to participate in official media and promotional activities (as defined by the Media Delegate) for a maximum duration of 30 minutes during a two (2) hour period, commencing 23 hours prior to the scheduled start of P1.
-Any driver not taking part in an official FIA Press Conference (as designated by the Media Delegate) must take part in a separate media session organised by their team. - b) Each Competitor must provide a summary document to the Media Delegate listing the name and brief description of all major aerodynamic and bodywork components and assemblies that have not been run at a previous Event or TCC and are intended to be run at the Event (requirements and format as defined by the Media Delegate, in conjunction with the Commercial Rights Holder).
-This summary document must be provided no later than twenty-three (23) hours prior to the scheduled start of P1. - i) The contents of this document will remain with the FIA and the Commercial Rights Holder and will not be provided to the media until the start of the preevent car display. - 19.2 First day of on track running - b) All drivers must be available to participate in media and promotional activities (as defined by the Media Delegate, in conjunction with the Commercial Rights Holder with regard to the promotional activities) for a maximum duration of one (1) hour during a two (2) hour period, commencing three and a half (3.5) hours prior to the scheduled start of P1. - a) Each Competitor must make both of its cars available outside their designated garage area for the pre-event car display for a period of up to one (1) hour, which will commence no later than one and a half (1.5) hours prior to the start of P1. - i) Each car must be nominally complete and fitted with all major aerodynamic and bodywork components that are intended to be used when the car leaves the pit lane for the first time in P1. - ii) During this period, each car must be positioned as determined by the Media Delegate and one (1) car may be used for pit-stop practice or electronic / optical scanning of its surfaces. - iii) Exceptions to the pre-event car display will be permitted with prior written approval of the Technical Delegate.
+Any driver not taking part in an official FIA Press Conference (as designated by the Media Delegate) must take part in a separate media session organised by their team. - b) Each Competitor must provide a summary document to the Media Delegate listing the name and brief description of all major aerodynamic and bodywork components and assemblies that have not been run at a previous Competition or TCC and are intended to be run at the Competition (requirements and format as defined by the Media Delegate, in conjunction with the Commercial Rights Holder).
+This summary document must be provided no later than twenty-three (23) hours prior to the scheduled start of P1.

-- b) All drivers must be made available to media at their team's hospitality for a minimum of five (5) minutes within the one (1) hour period after the end of P2 - c) At each event where a sprint session is scheduled: - i) Commencing thirty (30) minutes after the end of the qualifying practice session, for a period of up to one (1) hour, all cars must be made available for the post-qualifying car display.
+- i) The contents of this document will remain with the FIA and the Commercial Rights Holder and will not be provided to the media until the start of the preevent car display. - 19.2 First day of on track running - a) Each Competitor must make both of its cars available outside their designated garage area for the pre-event car display for a period of up to one (1) hour, which will commence no later than one and a half (1.5) hours prior to the start of P1. - i) Each car must be nominally complete and fitted with all major aerodynamic and bodywork components that are intended to be used when the car leaves the pit lane for the first time in P1. - ii) During this period, each car must be positioned as determined by the Media Delegate and one (1) car may be used for pit-stop practice or electronic / optical scanning of its surfaces. - iii) Exceptions to the pre-event car display will be permitted with prior written approval of the Technical Delegate. - b) All drivers must be made available to media at their team's hospitality for a minimum of five (5) minutes within the one (1) hour period after the end of P2 - c) At each event where a sprint session is scheduled: - Commencing thirty (30) minutes after the end of the qualifying practice session, for a period of up to one (1) hour, all cars must be made available for the post-qualifying car display.
 Unless otherwise determined by the Technical Delegate, all cars must be complete and no work is permitted to be undertaken on each car during this period.
 Each car must be positioned as determined by the Media Delegate.
 Any car that suffers genuine accident damage, as specified in Article 40.2u) will be exempt from the post-qualifying car display.